Home/ Ticking time bombs: The diseases carried by ticks

 Since humans aren’t as hairy as other mammals, we stand a better chance of noticing when a tick attaches.
 Dogs, on the other hand are furry, and a tick can take up residence without the dog or you noticing.

-Unfortunately, people sometimes find that their dog had an attached when symptoms of a tick-borne disease appear.
+Unfortunately, people sometimes find that their dog had an attached tick only when symptoms of a tick-borne disease appear.
 By then, treatment is potentially expensive, if even treatable.
 So it makes sense to consistently use a flea and tick product recommended by your veterinarian